itsmohammadbahrami/itsmohammadbahrami/README.md

 ![Front-End](https://user-images.githubusercontent.com/76048512/216566500-a1c08415-ea3f-44a1-904d-c28f86ae450e.gif)
 ------------------
-I've been doing web development since 2017 who is familiar with a wide verity of client-side topics such as languages, automation tools, and architectures.
-Also, managing developers in large projects was another experience that proved to be very demonstrative.
+I've been doing web development since 2017 and I'm familiar with a wide variety of client-side topics such as languages, automation tools, and architectures.
+Also, managing developers on large projects was another experience that proved to be very demonstrative.

 * 🌍  I'm based in Tehran